thriveweb/sailinginparadise/content/boatTours/2018-08-31-christmas-parties.md

         PS...
 Karen should probably see a doctor, this is not normal :-)
       title: Smooth and Stable Catamarans = No sea-sickness guaranteed
+    - title: What's Included
+      dropdownContent: >-
+        * Private use of your own beautiful sailing catamaran for 3 to 6 hours

+        * Skipper plus one crew, (our crew are heaps of fun and have a laid-back yet professional nature) we promise you will love them.
+Check out the '[about us](https://sailinginparadise.com.au/about-us/)' page to meet the gang!

+        * Island Activities for day charters incl.
+Stand up Paddle Boards, beach volleyball and novelty inflatables

+        * Use of tablet with premium Spotify and sound system on board

+        * Use of small marine BBQ if required

+        * Use of large eskies (ice supplied)

+        * Instaworthy Memento Photos taken by our crew

+        * Lots of FUN!!
     - dropdownContent: >-
         **Where do your boats depart from?**